Ian-Blanshard/MP3-Climbing-Log/README.md

 #### Create user page

 The create user page contains a form which gathers information required to set up an account, the page layout revolves around the hero image.
 It has features which ensure the password must be entered twice and match before the form can be submitted.
-The date of birth field can utalise a calendar to enter the users DOB.
+The date of birth field can utilize a calendar to enter the users DOB.
 There is also user feedback through flash messages discussed above, these ensure already existing usernames/emails cannot be used again.
-There is alsoe feedback when to tell the user when they have successfully created an account.
+There is also feedback which tells the user when they have successfully created an account.

-##### Create userpage
+##### Create user page

 ![create user page form](/climbing_log/static/images/add_user_page.jpg)